Extended Child Care Coalition offers before school, after school, and full day summer learning programs for children in grades K-6 in Sonoma County.

 If you are interested in partnering or would like more information about our organization, click the button below.

 Since 1978 Extended Child Care has provided quality before and after school programs on elementary school campuses in Sonoma County.
-Extended Child Care currently provides before and after school programs for the Mark West, Wright and Windsor school districts at ten different school sites.
+Extended Child Care currently provides before and after school programs for the Mark West Union and Wright Elementary School Districts.

 Extended Child Care is committed to assisting each school-age child in obtaining life skills by providing quality year round learning programs, while supporting families and school districts.